Israel's Netanyahu fumes at reported U.S. slur

 "The thing about Bibi is, he’s a chickenshit,” the unidentified official was quoted as saying, using Netanyahu's nickname and a slang insult certain to redden the ears of the U.S.-educated former commando.

-"The good thing about Netanyahu is that he’s scared to launch wars," the official said, alluding to past hints of possible Israeli military action against Iran's nuclear programme.
+"The good thing about Netanyahu is that he’s scared to launch wars," the official said, in apparent reference to past hints of possible Israeli military action against Iran's nuclear programme.
 "The bad thing about him is that he won’t do anything to reach an accommodation with the Palestinians or with the Sunni Arab states."

 Netanyahu, the official was reported to have said, is interested only in "protecting himself from political defeat ...
 He's got no guts."